 “She means we’re poor,” Michaela clarified, picking the pepper container off the tablecloth to reveal a hole.
 “See, we cover it up and we don’t have to buy a new one.”

-Trying to live with them wouldn’t have worked.
-They didn’t have space.
+They didn’t have space for another person.
 The one bath had chipping tile and dim light.
 Michaela’s mom bought toiletries in bulk when they were on sale, randomly heaped inside a large bucket in the corner.

-Michaela sent a video of herself watching the California sunset at one of their favorite haunts, the wrought iron fire escape of her apartment building.
-Sleeves pulled down to her fingertips, hair blowing against a stiff faraway breeze, she hugged herself and drank her favorite diet soda.
+He waited for her video to download.
+It showed the California sunset over the wrought iron fire escape of her apartment building.
+Sleeves pulled down to her fingertips, hair blowing against a stiff breeze, she was drinking her usual colored vitamin cocktail.

 He went to check on Campbell.
 “I’m still going back with you to the States, Dr. Campbell, and then back to Pandolf.”